Learning & Teaching Overview

 Our modern learning spaces enable us to implement the latest innovative and evidence-based practices.
 Our approach to learning and teaching at St Francis Of Assisi is one that supports individual development in a caring and supportive environment.
 Students grow and progress at very different rates during these years, and we ensure that programs are individualised so that students experience success.
 Students are encouraged to become confident and independent learners, empowered to learn and take on challenges.
 St Francis of Assisi Curriculum is aligned with Victorian Curriculum.
 The curriculum is a common set of knowledge and skills required by students for life long learning.
 Our aim is for all students to be active and informed citizens.

-w is an outline of Learning Areas and Capabilities: This is a list of what we aim for our student to KNOW, be able to DO and who we want them to BE.
+Below is an outline of Learning Areas and Capabilities: This is a list of what we aim for our student to KNOW, be able to DO and who we want them to BE.
 Our curriculum is designed into KNOWLEDGE, SKILLS AND DISPOSITIONS.

 - English: Reading and Viewing, Writing and Speaking and Listening